 The Bison moved up one place on Sunday after being stuck in fourth place for two days.
 GU earned team points in the 200-yard breaststroke when defending conference champion Tong Song (Beijing, China) placed fourth with a time of 2:57.41 followed by sophomore Valerie Farr (Fremont, Calif.) in fifth (3:02.18).
 Junior Brittany Turner (Palmdale, Calif.) was fourth in the 200 butterfly (3:08.68), freshman Tandy Lewis (Frederick, Md.) finished sixth overall in the 100 freestyle (1:07.10).
 Gallaudet wrapped up the meet with the 400 freestyle relay where the Bison finished fifth (4:32.37).

 Gallaudet’s men’s swim team won its second straight conference championship this weekend.

 In between today’s preliminaries and finals, Polivanchuk swam an exhibition in the 100 freestyle, in an attempt to break Gallaudet Hall of Famer Michelle Poole’s 1987 mark of 55.66 seconds.
 The Bison freshman just missed the school record as she finished in 56.84 seconds but her time did set the new conference and championship record of 1:00.18 set in 2010.

 The future is bright for the young Bison team as they return a majority of its roster next season along with Polivanchuk, the NEAC Swimmer of the Year.

 “Our performance at the NEAC championships and in our meets over the years is helping to attract some great talent to our program,” said Snape.
-“Without a doubt we are going to miss our seniors tremendously, they can’t be replaced.
-But we will reload and look to next year with the opportunity to compete and be a team in the mix for another conference title.”
+“Our goal next season is to not focus on the conference title but to compete at a high standard and be a tough team that hopefully will be in the mix at the end.”